IntraStyler: Intra-Domain Style Synthesis for Cross-Modality MRI Domain Adaptation: Methods

-Our contrastive learning paradigm is inspired by the one proposed by CUT.
-Conversely, we aim to train a style encoder $E_{S}$ that is sensitive to style changes but robust to different anatomies.
-The contrastive learning setup is illustrated in Fig.~\ref{fig2} (right), detailed as follows. \textbf{\textit{Query}} is defined as a 3D patch randomly cropped from the exemplar image. \textbf{\textit{Positive}} is defined as another 3D patch of the same image but cropped from a different location. \textbf{\textit{Negatives}} are constructed as different copies of \textit{positives} perturbed with random intensity transformations.
-With this setup, \textit{positive} and \textit{negatives} have the same anatomy but different styles, i.e., only \textit{positive} has the same style as \textit{query}.
+We aim to train a 3D style encoder $E_S$ that is sensitive to style changes but invariant to anatomical content.
+Our key intuition is that by training on artificially simulated style variations, the encoder learns a general notion of style that transfers to discriminating real MRI appearances without requiring any style annotations.
+As shown in Fig.~\ref{fig2}(a), we define \textit{query} as a 3D patch randomly cropped from a target domain image, \textit{positive} as another patch from the same image at a different location, and \textit{negatives} as intensity-perturbed versions of the positive.
+Thus, positive and negatives share the same anatomy but differ in style, while only the positive shares the style of the query.

-Let $\mathcal{X}$ and $\mathcal{Y}$ be the source and target domain, respectively.
-Let \textit{query} and \textit{positive} be $y$ and $y^{+}$, respectively.
-We denote the intensity perturbation function as $\epsilon(\cdot)$, which is randomly sampled from a set of intensity perturbations such as contrast adjustment and Gaussian smooth.
-The \textit{negative} $y^{-}$ can thus be expressed as $\epsilon(y^{+})$.
-During training, the \textit{query}, \textit{positive}, and $N$ \textit{negatives} are passed to the style encoder $E_{S}$ to obtain K-dimensional style vectors $v$, $v^{+}\in\mathbb{R}^K$ and $v^{-}\in\mathbb{R}^{N\times K}$.
-The style vectors are then normalized onto a unit sphere to prevent the space from collapsing or expanding.
-The similarity of two style vectors can thus be calculated as their dot product.
-We set up the contrastive learning as an ($N+1$)-way style classification problem.
-The cross-entropy loss is used to maximize the probability of the \textit{positive} (i.e., matched style) being selected over \textit{negatives} (i.e., perturbed styles):
+Let $\mathcal{X}$ and $\mathcal{Y}$ denote the source and target domains, and let $y$ and $y^+$ denote the query and positive.
+The perturbation function $\epsilon(\cdot)$ is randomly sampled from a set of intensity transformations (e.g., contrast adjustment, Gaussian smoothing), giving negative $y^- = \epsilon(y^+)$.
+The query, positive, and $N$ negatives are passed through $E_S$ to obtain $K$-dimensional style vectors $v$, $v^+\!\in\mathbb{R}^K$ and $v^-\!\in\mathbb{R}^{N\times K}$, which are $\ell_2$-normalized onto a unit sphere so that similarity reduces to the dot product.
+The contrastive objective is cast as an $(N{+}1)$-way classification problem, with cross-entropy loss maximizing the probability of selecting the positive over all negatives:

-where $\tau=0.01$ is a temperature value to scale the style similarity.
-This style encoder is trained end-to-end with the synthesis network and thus can generate the style vectors \textit{on-the-fly} during training.